spiffe/spiffe.io/content/spire/docs/extending.md

 A Node Attestor implements validation logic for nodes (physical or virtual machines) that are attempting to establish their identity.
 Typically a Node Attestor is implemented as a plugin on the Server and with a corresponding plugin on the Agent.
 A Node Attestor plugin will often expose selectors that can be used when creating the registration entries that define a workload.

 SPIRE comes with a set of built-in Node Attestor plugins for the [Server](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) and [Agent](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) that support various cloud platforms, schedulers and other machine identity sources.
-Servers can have multiple Node Attestor plugins enabled simultaneously, however a given agent may only have one NodeAttestor plugin enabled at a time.
+Servers can have multiple Node Attestor plugins enabled simultaneously, however a given Agent may only have one Node Attestor plugin enabled at a time.

 In addition, known third-party Node Attestor plugins include: